 Ottawa is the second-largest city in Ontario and the sixth-largest city in Canada.
 It has a population of 1,017,449 (2021 census).
 The Ottawa-Gatineau metropolitan area has over 1.4 million residents.

 Ottawa has a young and diverse population.
 Over 65 percent of residents are between 18 and 49.
-There are over 200,000 people (23% of the total population) who were born outside Canada that call Ottawa home.
+There are over 200,000 people (23% of the total population) who were born outside Canada who call Ottawa home.

 How to Find a Job & Build a Career in Ottawa